 While a boat might have limited drawer and cabinet space, we often have plenty of room for over-the-head storage.
 Indeed, overhead spaces are often the least utilized locations for storage, despite the fact that they can be a fantastic way to maximize a space’s efficiency.

-If you’re looking for more storage space in your galley or cabin areas, consider using a hanging basket or hammock to organize some of your gear.
+If you’re looking for more storage space in your galley or cabin areas, consider using a hanging basket or storage hammocks to organize some of your gear.
 Some storage hammocks, such as the one shown here can be used to store fruits and vegetables, bread, or other delicate items in your galley.